 5. Start the container by clicking on it in the Containers list.

-8. Run the notebook to test opening the LLC4320 dataset and making some simple plots.
+8. Run the notebook using the Oceanography kernel to test opening the LLC4320 dataset and making some simple plots.

-9. Optional: Transfer the LLC4320_2D_subsampled_access_demonstration.ipynb notebook to SciServer and run the notebook.
+9. Optional: Transfer the LLC4320_2D_subsampled_access_demonstration.ipynb notebook to SciServer and run the notebook using the Oceanography kernel.
 This notebook quickly opens just the surface (2D) fields and vertically-subsampled 3D fields.

 Notes: